rhezab/smile/docs/deploying.md

     └── pilot
 ```

-For each of levels of organiztion a unique "deploy path" which is more or less a url path to your code.
+For each branch, a unique "deploy path" is created which is more or less a URL path to your code.
 Example are:
 `gureckis/another_project/pilot/` or `gureckis/my_cool_project/exp2b/` which when uploaded to a website turn into something like `http://exps.gureckislab.org/gureckis/another_project/pilot/`.

 So, the steps to make a project are to follow the steps to start a new project and then use new branches to manage different experiments.

 Each time you need a new branch the following commands will help.
-For example to create a new branch call `pilot` we make the branch locally and the push it to the GitHub repo.
+For example, to create a new branch call `pilot` we make the branch locally and push it to the GitHub repo.

 ```
 git branch -m pilot